gareth-kmet/AugmentationIdeals/README.md

 This project is split into 5 files *AugmentationMap*, *Basic*, *Integer*, *Lemmas* and *IdealNSMul*.
-* *AugmentationMap* includes theorems and lemmas, alongside the definition, of the `AugmentationMap` for a given communative group and communative ring
+* *AugmentationMap* includes theorems and lemmas, alongside the definition, of the `AugmentationMap` for a given group and ring, neither needing to be communative
 * *Basic* defines the `AugmentationIdeal` for generic communative groups and generic communative rings.
     It also conatins all the theorems and lemmas
 * *Integer* contains some proofs about the quotients of powers of the `AugmentationIdeal` in the case of the integer ring